Roman Safiullin vs. Brandon Nakashima: Prediction and Match Betting Odds | Chengdu Open

 Roman Safiullin vs. Brandon Nakashima Trends and Insights

-- Safiullin has played 25.1 games per match (22.9 in best-of-three matches) in his 51 matches over the past 12 months (across all court surfaces).
+- Through 51 matches over the past year (across all court surfaces), Safiullin has played 25.1 games per match (22.9 in best-of-three matches) and won 52.7% of them.

-- Nakashima has played 47 matches in the past year across all court types, averaging 26.7 games per match (25.2 in best-of-three matches) and winning 50.9% of those games.
+- In his 47 matches in the past year across all court surfaces, Nakashima is averaging 26.7 games per match (25.2 in best-of-three matches) while winning 50.9% of those games.

-- Through 36 matches on hard courts in the past 12 months, Nakashima has averaged 25.2 games per match (24.3 in best-of-three matches) and 9.6 games per set, winning 51.5% of those games.
+- Nakashima has played 36 matches on hard courts in the past 12 months, and has averaged 25.2 games per match (24.3 in best-of-three matches) and 9.6 games per set while winning 51.5% of games.

-- This is the first time that Safiullin and Nakashima have matched up in the last five years.
+- Safiullin and Nakashima have not competed against each other since 2015.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.